-Navarathri Golu / Kolu Doll Shops, North Mada Street Mylapore, Chennai – Best Place to Buy Cheap & Best Navarathiri Golu Dolls in Chennai, India (Part 1) – (Updated)
+Navarathri Golu / Kolu Doll Shops, North Mada Street Mylapore, Chennai – Best Place to Buy Cheap & Best Navarathiri Golu Dolls Shop Contact Details in Chennai, India (Part 1) – (Updated)

 – golu / kolu dolls shop display photo coverage

 During the Navarathri (Dussehra, Dasara) celebration season in Chennai, North Mada Street in Mylapore is famous for selling a wide range of dolls for Golu / Kolu – the famous Hindu festival for displaying dolls in South India.
 These temporary street doll shops sell a wide range of colorful and beautiful range of dolls.
 It’s a visual delight to visit these shops during the season.
 The Golu dolls collections at these shops range from all the famous Hindu gods like Lord Siva, Vishnu, Murugan, Vinayaga, Athi varadar, Tirupathi Balaji, and Goddesses Lakshmi, Saraswathi, Kamadhenu, Durga, Sai baba, and many more Hindu god avatars.
 We will also find Golu dolls of the most inspiring people in India like Abdul Kalam, Swami Vivekananda, Buddha, Gandhi, and various types of Thanjavur dolls.
 Some of the dolls also represent the important Indian traditional events like marriages, engagements.
 Your good bargaining skills with the Golu / Kolu doll sellers help you to get the best dolls prices.

 How Navratri / Dussehra / Dasara festival is celebrated? :